bhatti/api-mock-service/README.md

 ```

 ## Summary
-Building and testing distributed systems often requires deploying a deep stack of dependent services, which makes development hard on a local environment with limited resources.
-Ideally, you should be able to deploy and test entire stack without using network or requiring remote access so that you can spend more time on building features instead of configuring your local environment.
-Above examples show how you use a https://github.com/bhatti/api-mock-service to mock APIs for testing purpose and define test scenarios for simulating both happy and error handling as well as inject fault tolerance or network delays in your testing processes.
-I have found a great use of tools like this when developing micro services and hopefully you find it useful.
-Feel free to connect with your feedback or suggestions.
+Building and testing distributed systems often requires deploying a deep stack of dependent services, which makes development
+hard on a local environment with limited resources.
+Ideally, you should be able to deploy and test entire stack without
+using network or requiring remote access so that you can spend more time on building features instead of configuring
+your local environment.
+Above examples show how you use the api-mock-service to mock APIs for testing purpose and define test scenarios
+for simulating both happy and error cases as well as inject faults or network delays in your testing processes
+so that you can test for fault tolerance.